frankframework/frank-manual/docs/source/deploying/properties.rst

 Here follows a list of properties with a predefined meaning:

+application.server.type
+  The application server used in your deployment.
+Here is a list of possible values:

+  * "WAS" means "WebSphere Application Server".
+  * "TOMCAT" means "Apache Tomcat".
+You also get this value if you deploy with the Wearefrank!
+Quick Docker Installer.
+  * TODO: What is it for JBoss Application Server?

+application.server.type.custom
+  TODO: This property is referenced from "sprintContext.xml".
+How is it used to boot the frank!framework?

 log.dir
   The value of this property is the directory to which the frank!framework writes its log files.